TMJ Surgery in Long Island City, NY

 Arthroscopy

 For more advanced TMJ disease, arthroscopy involves joint lavage combined with the insertion of a small camera into the joint space.
 This procedure is both therapeutic and diagnostic, allowing a direct view of the interior of the joint to identify and treat any abnormalities.
-It is typically performed in a hospital operating room under general anesthesia.

 Open Joint Surgery